untitle4/tp/docs/DeveloperGuide.md

 #### List contact / quiz

 ![listcontact](https://raw.githubusercontent.com/AY2021S1-CS2113T-W12-4/tp/master/docs/diagram/ListContact.png)
-Figure x.x.
+Figure 15.
 Sequence diagram for listing quizzes

 The list command will invoke the `ContactManager` or `QuizManager` class’s list() method respectively.
 If the ArrayList is empty, it will inform the user that there is no data to display.